tilmanschweitzer/100-days-of-code/README.md

 Add first implementation DeductiveSudokuSolver which needs to be supported by a fallback solver for some sudokus, but it already speeds up the execution time.

+## Day 25

+Extend DeductiveSudokuSolver to be able to solve more sudokus by ruling out possible values indirectly.
+Still some sudokus need more complicated deductive methods and need the BacktrackingSolver as fallback.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)